Finalized Rule from CMS Preserves Medicare’s Six Protected Classes

 The originally proposed rule, released back in November 2018, threatened Medicare Part D participants’ access to critical prescription drugs, including those often needed by individuals living with mental illness.
 Under current law, Medicare Part D plans must provide access to all or substantially all medications within the “six protected classes,” including critical prescription drugs that support patients with mental health conditions, epilepsy, Parkinson’s disease, lupus, HIV/AIDS, cancer, and organ transplants.
 The proposed rule would have allowed Part D insurers to require patients who have been stabilized on a medication regimen for years to try different, cheaper medications or receive prior authorization when they enroll in or switch between Part D plans, resulting in potentially catastrophic consequences.

 In response, advocates mobilized to make CMS aware of how harmful the rule would be if enacted as written.
-The National Council for Behavioral Health signed onto letters, submitted official comments, created advertisement campaigns, and participated in educational briefings for Members of Congress and Administration officials to raise awareness for the importance of this issue.
+The National Council for Mental Wellbeing signed onto letters, submitted official comments, created advertisement campaigns, and participated in educational briefings for Members of Congress and Administration officials to raise awareness for the importance of this issue.
 At a briefing last week, Michael Petruzzelli, National Council’s Manager of Policy and Advocacy, said “The patient population being covered by this policy are some of our nation’s most complex, costly and challenging patients to help.
 They should be given every opportunity to achieve and maintain wellness with their treatment regimen.”